slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_37-40_TENN_vs_UVA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Virginia should win 4 or more singles matches _37%_ of the time.
+- Virginia should win 4 or more singles matches *37%* of the time.
-- Tennessee should win 4 or more singles matches _18%_ of the time.
+- Tennessee should win 4 or more singles matches *18%* of the time.
-- The winner of the doubles point will decide the match the other _45%_ of the time.
+- The winner of the doubles point should decide the match the other *45%* of the time.
-- If Virginia wins the doubles point, their chances of winning the dual improve to _82%_.
+- If Virginia wins the doubles point, their chances of winning the dual improve to *82%*.
-- If Tennessee wins the doubles point, their chances of winning the dual improve to _63%_.
+- If Tennessee wins the doubles point, their chances of winning the dual improve to *63%*.

 ------